danilw/GPU-my-list-of-bugs/README.md

 On Windows Linux - just launch Webbroser in OpenGL mode `chrome.exe --use-angle=gl --incognito`

-For linux `/usr/bin/google-chrome-stable` with parameters above.
+For linux `/usr/bin/google-chrome-stable` with same parameters.

 ### To test shaders result in CPU-shader emulation: